Good to know

 But before dwelling on the brand’s mumbo-jumbo of a phenomenon amidst 1999, one must understand where the shoemaker picked up the pace of being a billion-dollar enterprise.
 It all started in 1974 where Steve Madden was a youngster, quite a naughty one perhaps, began working retail in a shoe store in Long Island, New York.

 He was a struggling college student and involved himself frequently in girls and drugs which resorted to his father kicking him out of the University of Miami after only two years.
 He returned to his home in Long Island in 1978 to apply for a shoe salesman pitch which in turn cultivated his fascination for footwear.
 He began creating his shoe designs in 1980 while working under the roof of L. J. Simone Footwear.
-His first iterations revolved around fringe boots and penny loafers.
+His first iterations revolved around fringe cleats and penny loafers.

 Madden became more and more involved in the female fashion world and by 1988 he was earning 10% of the profits from his own shoes which was sold by the retailer M. C. M. Footwear.
 It was also the first instance where the monicker “Steve Madden” was displayed on Souliers.
 Knowing that there was still full potential on his work, Madden launched his own line of designs by 1990 with roughly $1000 in his pockets and a boat-load of shoes in the car trunk.

 The trendy Manhattan stores were his target market during the first years of his stand-alone project which fortunately attracted high-end individuals such as Jill Stuart and Betsey Johnson using Madden’s designs to their fashion shows.
-By 1993, Madden had thirteen employees and was producing different footwear styles including boots, clogs, and sandals for women.
+By 1993, Madden had thirteen employees and was producing different footwear styles including cleats, clogs, and sandals for women.

 The company went public in 1993 via a brokerage house named Stratton Oakmont Inc. which turns out to be fraudulent.
 The same year also witnessed Steve Madden Inc.’s expansion with manufacturing facilities in Mexico, Brazil, and New York City.
 Stratton Oakmont Inc. aided in the financial aspect of Madden’s company which boosted its net proceeds to $5.6 million in 1993.

 Steve Madden Ltd. continued to find new ways to improve their catalog evident with Steve going incognito and asking his own customers for their design preferences.
 By 1999, the company began distributing Jordache footwear to teens aged 10 to 16.
-Before the break of the millennium, Steve Madden Ltd. had provided customers with an expansive line of footwear including boots, evening shoes, casual and tailored shoes, slippers, and sandals.
+Before the break of the millennium, Steve Madden Ltd. had provided customers with an expansive line of footwear including cleats, evening shoes, casual and tailored shoes, slippers, and sandals.
 These shoe iterations catered women from ages 16 to 25.

 Fast-forward to 2018, Steve Madden Ltd. Established 120 stores across the U.S.A. while managing to expand to 250 overseas.
 Surely the women-focused brand in the 90’s had come a long way from introducing its first successful Mary Lou to joining in the sneaker craze.
 Recent Steve Madden casual models still take a nod to the wedge-infused iterations from the Steve Madden archives which were perfectly showcased by the Steve Madden Memory sneaker.
 The platform-ish low top lifts the user’s height by a few inches with color-popping accents completing the look.